-Although all residence halls on campus have some sustainability features, Graham is a model example because it is our newest hall.
+Although all residence halls on campus have some sustainability features, Graham is a model example because it is our first residence hall that fulfilled LEED Gold standards.

 Graham is located within walking distance to Caltrain's Santa Clara Station and Santa Clara Valley Transportation Authority (VTA) bus stops, allowing students to travel throughout the Bay Area peninsula.
 Public transportation is essential to a healthy environment as it reduces congestion, saves gas, and helps to reduce our carbon footprint.